The Discrete Fundamental Group of the Associahedron, and the Exchange Module: Discrete Homotopy Theory

 \begin{theorem}[\cite{bklw}, Theorem 5.16] $A_1^q(\Delta,\sigma_0) \simeq \pi_1(X_{\Gamma^q_{max}(\Delta)}, \sigma_0)$, where $X_{\Gamma^q_{max}(\Delta)}$ is the regular 2-cell complex obtained by attaching a 2-cell along the boundary of every 3- and 4-cycle of the graph $\Gamma^q_{max}(\Delta)$, and we use $\sigma_0$ to denote both a simplex in $\Delta$ and the corresponding node in $\Gamma$. \end{theorem}

-From this we can see that two loops $(\sigma)$ and $(\tau)$ are homotopic if and only if their associated walks in $\Gamma^q_{max}(\Delta)$ differ by 3- and 4-cycles only.
-In fact, we can construct a grid by stretching the walk $(\sigma)$ around individual 3- and 4-cycles to obtain the sequence of loops that make up the rows of the grid.
+Thus, two loops $(\sigma)$ and $(\tau)$ are homotopic if and only if their associated walks in $\Gamma^q_{max}(\Delta)$ differ by 3- and 4-cycles only.
+In fact, a homotopy grid can be constructed by stretching the walk $(\sigma)$ around individual 3- and 4-cycles to obtain the sequence of loops that make up the rows of the grid.